Last updated:

 - People experiencing homelessness or people sleeping rough

-- Individual vulnerability, for example age and pre-existing medical conditions
+- Their age or medical conditions